Lead Tech

 REGIONAL SPECIALIST

-Tari Jansen joins the SLD Project with 27 years of experience as a special education teacher and administrator.
-Tari will be serving the SLD Support Project as a Regional Specialist for Region 1.
-While she has experience across PreK -12 and across most disability categories, she has spent the majority of her career working with K-5 students.
-Tari has also served as a special education coordinator, a special education director and most recently an Elementary Principal.
+Starting with the SLD Support Project in 2023, Tari Jansen brought her 27 years of experience as a special education teacher and administrator into the role of Regional Specialist for Region 1.
+While she has experience across PreK-12 and across most disability categories, she has spent the majority of her career leading K-5 educators and joyously teaching young children.
+Tari has also served as a special education coordinator, a special education director, and an elementary principal.

-Having spent several years implementing Response to Intervention Systems in schools after co-writing and being awarded the ASPIRE grant in 2005, her passion for the instructional evidenced based approaches in reading and writing was fueled by her own experience as a mother.
+Having spent several years implementing Response to Intervention Systems in schools after co-writing and being awarded the ASPIRE grant in 2005, her passion for evidence-based instructional approaches in reading and writing was fueled by her own experience as a mother, recognizing the profound impact of early screening and monitoring.

 Regional specialist